lumiliaro/symptothermapp/README.md

 The Docker setup uses a multi-stage build to minimize the size of the final image:

-Frontend Build: Builds the frontend application using Node.js.
 Backend Build: Builds the backend application using Gradle.
-Production Image: Combines the frontend and backend into a final image and runs both using Supervisor.
+Production Image: Combines the frontend and backend into a final image and runs both using Tomcat.

 ### Ports

-The container exposes two ports:
+The container exposes one port:

--   8080: The backend
--   80: The frontend
+-   8080: backend, frontend

 ### Volumes